 Leads: Dan Salgarolo and David Avallone

-This subcommittee runs our monthly mixers as well as organizing other social events.
-Mixers are the 2nd Thursday of every month, at rotating locations across the city.
-Keep an eye on our mixer schedule HERE .
+This subcommittee runs our monthly mixers, as well as organizing other social events.
+Mixers are the second Thursday of every month at rotating locations across the city.
+Sign up for our mailing list for invites to the mixers and other events.

 - Mentorship